-- Be proactive: Have a few contractors present to you what they think should be the priority items based on their inspections.
+- Have a few contractors present to you what they think should be the priority items based on their inspections.
 Don’t tell them what the others said to maintain independence.

 Any which way you do this, it is always more effective and fun if you can get positive participation with your fellow condo unit owners, so try to make the annual meetings fun and social.
 Perhaps over a bbq, or dinner party.
 Not always possible, but why not try?